 Social indicators are part of ASN Impact Investors' screening criteria used to determine the investment universe.
 However, applying these criteria does not classify as a social objective under SFDR.
-The fund primarily focuses on an environmental objective.
-As such, the fund does not have sustainable investments with a social objective, the question is not applicable (so the minimum share is 0%).
+The fund primarily focuses on an environmental objective, but may also invest in social bonds.
+No minimum is guaranteed for this.
+Hence, the minimum share with a social objective is 0%.